ADVOCATES ARE TRAINED TO ASSIST VICTIMS OF CRIME

 • Providing information on crime prevention

-• Providing information on victims' legal rights and protections
+• Providing information on legal rights and protections

 • Providing information on the criminal justice process

-• Helping victims submit comments to courts and parole boards
+• Helping submit comments to courts and parole boards

-• Notifying victims of inmates' release or escape
+• Notifying survivors of inmates' release or escape

-Advocates offer victims information about the different options available to them and support victims' decision-making.
-Advocates do not tell victims what to do.
+Advocates offer information about the different options available and support survivor's decision-making.
+Advocates do not tell survivors what to do.

 All advocates must report certain types of information to the authorities.
 For example, they have to report any type of threat to a person (such as clients threatening to hurt themselves or someone else) and they have to report the abuse or neglect of children.

-It is important for victims to ask about confidentiality rules before they begin working with an advocate.
+It is important for clients to ask about confidentiality rules before they begin working with an advocate.